u-robotics/.github/profile/README.md

-Through μ-Robotics, I explore future technological advancements, extending beyond my current work to satisfy my curiosity.
+Through μ-RnD, I explore future technological advancements, extending beyond my current work to satisfy my curiosity.
 I manage this effectively by relying on AI assistants to handle a significant portion of the workload, allowing me to dedicate minimal personal time.

 My efforts are concentrated on research and development, specifically in finding practical applications of AI+Robotics that deliver real impact in life and business.
 My method involves identifying promising new areas and then rigorously building and testing these solutions through experimentation and prototyping.